transmute-industries/context/json-ld/creating-a-custom-context.md

 "publicKeyJwk": "elem:publicKeyJwk",
 ```

-You can then verify that the following URL is resolvable to proove your context is hosted correctly:
+You can then verify that the following URL is resolvable to prove your context is hosted correctly:

 [https://context.transmute.org/element/#publicKeyJwk](https://context.transmute.org/element/#publicKeyJwk)